szczyglis-dev/python-lanchester/README.md

 ## Repository contents:

 - `lanchester.py` - Python module with functions that solve the Lanchester equations in time
-- `app.py` - sample example application that uses the module
+- `app.py` - example application that uses the module
 - `notebook.ipynb` - Jupyter notebook with an example of how it works in real-time